Version: Unity 6 (6000.0)

 Target Velocity The desired velocity that the joint moves to the Target Position under the drive force.

 XDrive Set the force that Unity uses to rotate the joint around its local x-axis by the Position Spring and Position Damper drive torques.
 The Maximum Force parameter limits the force.
 This property is only available if the Rotation Drive Mode property is set to X & YZ.
-For more information, see Drive force section below.
+For more information, refer to Driving forces with Configurable Joints.

 Position Spring The spring torque that Unity uses to rotate the joint from its current position towards its target position.